SyneRBI/SIRF/src/torch/README.md

 * Extend to subsets in the wrapper
 * Extend objective functions that vary between batch items
-* The negative introduced for PET is not neccessary for MR/CIL
+* The negative introduced for PET is not neccessary for MR/CIL - but what is a CIL/MR objective?
+Could be better to focus on the acquisition models.
 * Should the use cases just be the exercises?